Preparation of a task risk analysis (TRA).

 A TRA is specifically prepared for abnormal works.
 Pay adequate attention to the specific characteristics that make the work deviant and potentially more risky.

-of a TRA?
+Need help drafting a TRA?

 From planning to execution in 8 steps